10 Automated, iterative forecasting

 - Open up a web browser and navigate to

-- Enter the username:
+http://localhost:8787/ - Enter the username:

 You can close this localhost window (and then come back to it) but if you close the container from Docker (turn off your computer etc.) any changes will be lost unless you push them to Github or export to your local environment.

-10.4 Reading
+10.4 Assignment

 Pre-assignment set up: Complete Chapter 9

-- Commit updated files to GitHub
+forecast_code_template_mod6.Rrather thanforecast_code_template.R - Commit and push updated files to GitHub

 - Provide the instructor with a link to the GitHub repository that demonstrates multiple successful automated executions of forecasting code.